Petite Blood Orange Curd Meringues

 Step 5

 To a heavy-bottomed medium saucepan, add the blood orange juice.
 Bring to a boil and then reduce to a simmer over medium heat for about 5 to 7 minutes.
-In a small bowl, combine the C&H® Granulated Sugar and zest and massage the zest into the sugar (we’re infusing flavor here!) and then add to the blood orange juice, whisking until well blended.
+In a small bowl, combine the C&H® Granulated Sugar Easy Baking Tub and zest and massage the zest into the sugar (we’re infusing flavor here!) and then add to the blood orange juice, whisking until well blended.
 Whisk in C&H® Powdered Sugar and egg yolks until smooth.
 Place over medium heat and whisk until the curd has thickened and coats the back of a spoon, about 5-ish minutes.
 Press through a fine-mesh sieve into a heat-safe container, stir in the butter until melted and immediately cover the surface directly with plastic wrap.
 Stash in the fridge to cool completely; it will thicken as it cools.

 Make whipped cream: